Broad Street (Philadelphia): 18th century

+19th century

-During the early stages of the 19th century, Broad Street was home to many wealthy residents, especially around the Rittenhouse square area.
+During the early 19th century, Broad Street was home to many wealthy residents, especially around the Rittenhouse Square area.
 Homes were designed in Victorian and Gothic styles.
 South Broad became center for the fine arts with the establishment of the Academy of Music in 1857.

-A Masonic Temple, The Pennsylvania Academy of the Fine Arts and the Adelphi Theater were also built during the same time period.
+The Pennsylvania Academy of the Fine Arts and Adelphi Theater were also built during the same time period.
 Banks and offices grew in number around center city as well as high rise structures.
 The corner of Spring Garden housed Baldwin Locomotive Works founded by Matthias Baldwin in 1825.
 Baldwin's company was one of the biggest steam locomotive producers before the transition to diesel powered trains.
 Broad Street's biggest addition came with the construction of City Hall intersecting Broad and Market.

-With the progression of the Industrial Revolution Philadelphia became a center for trade and commerce.
+With the progression of the Industrial Revolution, Philadelphia became a center for trade and commerce.
 Transportation growth gained prominence with the construction of the Broad Street Station in 1881.

 Social life dominated the street during the second half of the 19th century.
 Elaborate hotels such as the Divine Lorraine and the Majestic were centers for nightlife.
 Standing over 10 stories tall the Lorraine was one of the tallest residential structures in Philadelphia.
 Private clubs such as the Columbia and Mercantile were popular during the Gilded Age.